Bible Study · Guided · Romans

 Logizomai ("reckoned" / "credited" / "counted") appears eleven times in Romans 4, making it the chapter's controlling word.
 It is an accounting term: to enter something into a ledger, to credit to an account.
 When God "reckons" Abraham's faith as righteousness, he is not pretending Abraham is something he is not.
 He is making a binding declaration about how Abraham stands before him.
 The Catholic tradition holds that this reckoning is not a legal fiction.
 It effects what it declares, because it comes with the grace to live accordingly.

-The Abraham section in chapter 4 is Paul's exhibit A. He reaches back behind Moses, behind Torah, behind the entire legal framework, all the way to the first recorded instance of God declaring a person righteous.
+Paul reaches back before Moses, before Torah, before the whole legal framework, all the way to Abraham.
 Abraham believed God, "and it was reckoned to him as righteousness" (Genesis 15:6).
-The reckoning happened, Paul notes carefully, before Abraham was circumcised, roughly fourteen years before Genesis 17.
-Circumcision was a sign of the righteousness Abraham already had, not its cause.
+And here's the detail that matters: the reckoning happened before Abraham was circumcised.
+About fourteen years before Genesis 17.
+Circumcision was a sign of the righteousness he already had.
 He was justified as an uncircumcised man.
-Therefore he is the father of all who believe: uncircumcised Gentiles and circumcised Jews alike.
+Which means he's the father of everyone who believes, Gentiles included.

-The climax of the chapter is verses 18–21: "In hope he believed against hope."
-Abraham had nothing on his side.
-His body was "as good as dead," Sarah's womb was barren, and God was asking him to believe that nations would come from him.
-He believed anyway, not because the evidence supported it but because he knew who was making the promise.
-Confidence in the God who makes promises, not in the circumstances.
-That is Paul's definition of faith in its simplest form.
+Verses 18–21 are where it lands.
+"In hope he believed against hope."
+Abraham had nothing going for him.
+His body was "as good as dead."
+Sarah's womb was barren.
+God was asking him to trust that nations would come from him.
+He believed anyway, not because the evidence supported it, but because he knew who was making the promise.
+That is faith.
+Not confidence in the outcome.
+Confidence in the God who promised it.

 Romans 4:18